 The term 'Silk Road' was first coined by the German explorer Ferdinand von Richthofen in the late 1800s to describe the 7,000 km of desert caravans that carried trade between the Hidden Kingdom of China and the outside world.
 Our China Silk Road itinerary has been designed for those who wish to experience the glory of ancient China's far western border region.
 We start our tour in Lanzhou, an important Yellow River crossing and a major Silk Road trading hub for merchants from Mongolia, Sichuan and Tibet.
 Chinese, Huns, Bactrians, Sogdians, Turkmen, Mongols, Uyghurs and Tajiks all played historic roles in this fascinating region.
 In 1372 the Ming dynasty general, Feng Sheng, defeated the last of the Yuan dynasty's Mongol armies (1279-1372) and built the great fortress at Jiayuguan, guarding the entrance to the Hexi corridor from steppeland invasion and creating the furthest major stronghold of imperial China.
 Whilst ancient cities like Jiaohe in the Turpan basin have disappeared, leaving only remnants of their walls and citadels, this region is rich in cultural and religious sites.
 We will explore ancient Chinese cave temples and pagodas, visit Central Asia's largest mosques with their distinctive Transoxanian minarets derived from Zoroastrian and Hindu sacred towers, climb high to Xiahe to see one of Tibetan Buddhism's greatest monasteries and search the Buddhist cave complex in Dunhuang.
 This is a journey that shows how the world's great religions spread and prospered through regional trade.
 We follow countless traders, skirting forbidding deserts framed by some of the world's highest mountain ranges.
 We will visit ancient tombs, bazaars, fortresses and caravanseral showing the fascinating architectural heritage of this trade system.
 Finally ending our tour in Kashgar sitting on the edge of the vast, forbidding Taklamakan Desert, we will visit the famous Sunday Kashgar animal markets and trading bazaar where time seems to have frozen still.
 Here we shall encounter a number of local peoples like the Uyghurs and Tajiks who still make up the ethnic majority in this part of modern day China.
 Come join us on this fascinating journey along the Silk Road.
-The timing of this tour allows you to combine your journey to the Silk Road cities in Uzbekistan in our STANs Tour in May 2019 or continue onto our Mongolia tour.

-Day 1, Monday 27th May Australia to Lanzhou, PRC Today we depart Australia on an overnight flight to Lanzhou.
+Day 1, Thursday 21st May Australia to Guangzhou, PRC Today we depart Australia on a day time flight to Guangzhou.
 Please refer to your individual flight itinerary for details.
-Meals in flight Day 2, Tuesday 28th May Australia to Lanzhou, PRC Upon arrival in Lanzhou, the group will be collected by our local representative and transferred to the hotel for check-in.
+On arrival, transfer to our hotel.
+Meals in flight Day 2, Friday 22nd May Guangzhou to Lanzhou, PRC This morning you will be transferred to the airport for our flight to Lanzhou.
+Upon arrival, the group will be collected by our local representative and transferred to the hotel for check-in.
 You'll be at leisure for the rest of the day and we recommend a visit to Gansu Provincial Museum.
-There will be a welcome dinner at the hotel.
-Meals in flight/D
+Tonight there will be a welcome dinner.
+B/D